The Station: Uber’s new battles in the UK, Lucid Motors’ second life plans and Cruise acquires Voyage – TechCrunch

 The Station is a weekly newsletter dedicated to all things transportation.
 Sign up here — just click The Station — to receive it every Saturday in your inbox.

-Hi friends and new readers, welcome to The Station, a newsletter dedicated to all the present and future ways people and packages move from Point A to Point B. Before I forget, scroll all the way down to the bottom of the newsletter, if you’re interested in attending our upcoming early-stage conference.
+Hi friends and new readers, welcome to The Station, a newsletter dedicated to all the present and future ways people and packages move from Point A to Point B. Before I forget, scroll all the way down to the bottom of the newsletter if you’re interested in attending our upcoming Early Stage conference.
 I have a gift for you.

-Um, there is a #$@% ton of mobility news to get to, including a few scoops, some investment news, and a new “market map” that takes a deep look into the business of Mobility-as-a-service apps.
+Um, there is a #$@%-ton of mobility news to get to, including a few scoops, some investment news and a new “market map” that takes a deep look into the business of mobility-as-a-service apps.
 Buckle up.

 First up, here’s the market maps story (I just mentioned) from writer Jason Plautz.
 The upshot: As transit agencies seek to win back riders, a flurry of platforms — some backed by giants like Uber, Intel and BMW — are offering new technology partnerships.
 Whether it’s bundling bookings, payments or just trip planning, startups are selling these mobility-as-a-service (MaaS) offerings as a lifeline to make transit agencies the backbone of urban mobility.
 Third-party platforms have become more appealing to transit agencies as they scramble to keep buses, trains and rail full of customers.

 And yep, this is an Extra Crunch story, which requires a subscription.
-As I’ve shared in here before, we’re bringing more transportation analysis to Extra Crunch.
+As I’ve shared here before, we’re bringing more transportation analysis to Extra Crunch.
 Last month, we had Mark Harris’ market analysis on solid state batteries.
 Next week, Extra Crunch will feature stories on the state of holographic tech in vehicles, the second-life battery marketplace and software plays in the micromobility industry.

-Email me at kirsten.korosec@techcrunch.com to share thoughts, criticisms, offer up opinions or tips.
+Email me at kirsten.korosec@techcrunch.com to share thoughts, criticisms, opinions or tips.
 You can also send a direct message to me at Twitter — @kirstenkorosec.

 Micromobbin’

-Bird peeped up this week (they’ve been sorta quiet lately) and announced it is investing $150 million into a European expansion plan that will include launching in more than 50 cities this year, a move that it says will double its footprint in the region.
+Bird peeped up this week (it has been sorta quiet lately) and announced it is investing $150 million into a European expansion plan that will include launching in more than 50 cities this year, a move that it says will double its footprint in the region.

 According to Bird, this growth plan is already underway, with the shared micromobility company recently bringing its scooters to Bergen, Norway; Tarragona, Spain; and Palermo, Italy.